 1. In everyday life like when sailing, rock climbing or even when tying our shoe laces, we talk about ‘knots’ but are these knots according to a mathematician?
 What characteristics must a ‘mathematical’ knot have?

-For example, the Clove Hitch.This is a very useful knot when sailing.
+For example, the Clove Hitch.This is a very useful knot with a range of purposes.

 - Can you tie a clove hitch?